A computer system with a lock icon on the screenA computer system with a lock icon on the screen

 Finally, password managers can also provide additional security features such as two-factor authentication and biometric authentication.
 These features add an extra layer of security to the password manager and the accounts it manages, making it even more difficult for unauthorized individuals to gain access.
 Overall, using a password manager can greatly improve the security and efficiency of password management practices.

-See also Dynamic Threat Identification for Flexible Incident Response
+See also The Importance of Threat Intelligence Sharing for Timely Incident Response

 Overcoming common challenges in implementing password management policy for access control